 A bicycle ride around the world begins with a single pedal stroke.
 After that, my journey was essentially day to day, mile by mile, one pedal stroke at a time, one heartbeat at a time.
 More specific info on how to ride a bicycle around the world.

 Where did you go?

 I cycled every inch to meet my goal of circumnavigating the globe under my own steam.
 (The equatorial circumference of the planet is 40,077 KM.)
-And, that’s not including my 10,609-Kilometer warm-up ride across the USA from border to border and coast to coast, or the trips afterwords to relearn my own country.
+And, that’s not including my 10,609-kilometer warm-up ride across the USA from border to border and coast to coast, or the trips afterward to relearn my own country.
 View the map.
 Or, view the list of countries.